Abdullrahmen/Booking/README.md

 * User login/sign up
 * List available items according to filters
 * Create/modify/remove itineraries
+* I made two classes for cmd menus and will move them to another cmd tools repository soon
 ### Class diagram

 **Before I started the project, I made my first class diagram to put my main ideas in, and it had many return types and parameters mistakes, but at least it'll give you an idea of how the interfaces and classes link to each other:**